sagemath/sagewiki_to_gh-2022-10-10/graph_survey.md

                Vertex Colorings
 ==== Nauty ====
        [http://cs.anu.edu.au/~bdm/nauty/ Link]
          a.
+Subset of GRAPE, which is why GRAPE is not be standard in SAGE as is
+         a.
 Benchmark program
          a.
 Source posted, but no public license - should contact Brendan !McKay
          a.
 Written in portable subset of C, python wrapper already in existence (see pynauty)